iamnitya/iamnitya/README.md

 ![Visitor Count](https://profile-counter.glitch.me/{iamnitya}/count.svg)
 ![snake.svg](https://github.com/iamnitya/iamnitya/blob/7fc8820e18c5c3610bb8b0d4886966d0baf03a32/github-contribution-grid-snake.svg)
 iamnitya/iamnitya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You ca click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.
 ![](https://komarev.com/ghpvc/?username=iamnitya)
 --->